RATCHETING PIPE CUTTER

 Since using a hacksaw or other hand saw is essentially ‘hacking’ the pipe, you will often be left with ‘burrs’ on the end of the pipe (and everywhere else).
 These are rough bits that need to be knocked off in order to make the end of the pipe clean.
 You can use a butter knife to remove these by running it along the end of the pipe to knock them off.

 - Clean cuts with no burrs on the pipe

 - Expensive if you don't have one already

 - Will remove limbs and other parts if you are not careful (no joke)

-An electric miter saw is the best solution to cut PVC pipe, if you have a lot to cut.
+An electric miter saw is the best solution to cut PVC pipe if you have a lot to cut.
 You have to seriously pay attention and understand how your miter saw works so that you don't hurt yourself.
-Once you are past that, you can cut ALOT of PVC pipe really fast, and quite accurately.
+Once you are past that, you can cut a lot of PVC pipe really fast and quite accurately.

-To cut PVC with a miter saw, you have to have a method to clamp the pipe to the miter saw base, otherwise it will come loose and cause havoc.
-Once clamped, make sure that the blade of the saw is lined up with the mark on your PVC pipe(s) and then activate the saw blade and drop the saw slowly down onto the pipe, until all the way cut.
-Once all the way through, release the button and stop the blade before lifting the saw head back up.
+To cut PVC with a miter saw, you have to have a method to clamp the pipe to the miter saw base.
+Otherwise, it will come loose and cause havoc.
+Once clamped, make sure that the blade of the saw is aligned with the mark on your PVC pipe(s), and then activate the saw blade and plunge the saw slowly down onto the pipe until all the way cut.
+Once all the way through, release the button and let the blade stop before lifting the saw head back up.